Faisalsaddiqui/cheque-digitalization-flask-app/README.md

 cd Cheque-Digitization-App
 ```
 **Install Dependencies:**
-Use the following command to install all required Python libraries:
+Use the following command to install all required Python libraries
 ```
 pip install -r requirements.txt
 ```